pinkmoon25/Air-report-webapp/README.md

 # Air-report-webapp

-A webApp to get Air pollution data and weather data for countries all around the world.
+A web app to get Air pollution data and weather data for your current location and also for countries all around the world.

 ## Built With